mbareford/container-blogs/hpc_container_factory.md

 </details>

-The first important step of the deployment is the extraction of the bind paths (the links between the container OS and the host OS) that will need to be specified when the containerized application is built.
-These bind paths of are course different for each HPC host.
-The paths for the ARCHER2 4cab system are presented below.
+Near the start of the deployment, the bind paths - the links between the container and host file systems - are extracted from the container image.
+These paths are needed for when the containerized application is built and are different for each HPC host.
+Presented below are the bind paths for the ARCHER2 4cab system.

 ```bash
 # https://github.com/mbareford/container-factory/blob/main/scripts/app/gromacs/host/archer2/bindpaths.lst